expede/varsig/README.md

 1. Signing CIDs enables a simple strategy for caching validation by CID.
 2. Such a strategy also MAY require accounting for revocation of the signing keys themselves.
 In this case, the cache would need to include additional information about the signing key.

-## Raw (Noncanonicalized) Data

-Canonicalization is not required if data is encoded as raw bytes (multicodec `%x55`).
-The exact bytes are already present, and MUST not be changed.

 # Format

 A varsig is composed of two main segments: